NWChemEx/PluginPlay/dox/cache.md

 deleted (well theoretically they are at least, this may not apply to users who think there's a flavor of DFT called "the Gaussian DFT").

-@section parallel Parallel Considerations
+@section cache_parallel Parallel Considerations

 On this page so far we have not worried about using the cache in a parallel environment.
 When used in a parallel environment things become far more tricky.

-@subsection threading Threading
+@subsection cache_threading Threading

 Before starting we should point out that reading/writing to the cache are atomic operations, *i.e.* it is not possible for the cache to simultaneously be written